konstantinosftw/lyricfy/README.md

 Chrome extension that automatically pulls lyrics in Spotify web player.

 # Caveat
 This extention grabs the lyrics through web scraping, which is against most websites' TOS.
-Thus, it should not be used in production and this is the reason it is not uploaded to the Chrome Store.
+Thus, it should not be used in production, which is why it is not uploaded on the Chrome Store.

 # How to install